tomasi001/FirstWebsiteProject/README.md

 ambitious to find innovative ways to blur the lines between the digital and physical worlds.

-I am passionate about solving problems- the more diverse the better.
+I am passionate about solving problems - the more diverse the better.

+Click Here to view my Portfolio: [GitHub](https://tomasi001.github.io/TomShields_Portfolio2021/)